pypeit/PypeIt/doc/telluric.rst

 defined model and telluric to a giant telluric grid.
 Please see :doc:`fluxing` for more details.

-Note that execution of ``pypeit_tellfit`` requires the atmospheric grids be installed on your system.
-See the instructions for installing this :ref:`data_installation`.
+Note that execution of ``pypeit_tellfit`` requires the atmospheric model grids to be installed on your system.
+See the instructions for installing these :ref:`data_installation`.

 pypeit_tellfit